nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Adds a note to a contact from the contact list.

-Format: `add note -n NAME -t NOTE_TITLE -c NOTE_CONTENT`
+Format: `add note -id CONTACT_ID -tit NOTE_TITLE -con NOTE_CONTENT`

 Examples:
-* `add note -n Aaron -t Meeting Topics -c The topic is about the framework design of the project`
+* `add note -id 1 -tit Meeting Topics -con The topic is about the framework design of the project`
-* `add note -n Daniel -t Open Position -e Applications for SWE full-time positions will open soon`
+* `add note -id 2 -tit Open Position -con Applications for SWE full-time positions will open soon`

 ### Listing all notes : `list notes`